ComScore

 If you’re an Ansel Adams photography fan, then seeing Yosemite National Park in person should be number one on your park bucket list, plus there are so many unforgettable vistas.
 Yes, it’s a World Heritage site with dramatic waterfalls, river-rafting past El Capitan granite monoliths for rock-climbers and world-class hiking at Summit, but don’t get too comfortable—there is a 14-day limit on camping in the area but there is also public transit that lets you roam car-free.

-best camping sites in ca leo carrillo state beach
+best camping in california: seagulls flock to leo carrillo state park beach

 Best for Coastal Caves